BrianWill/byteschool/markdown/java/classes, constructors.md

 c.meow();                        // call the 'meow' method of 'Cat', passing instance 'c' to 'this'
 ```

-Referring to non-existant fields or methods triggers a compile error:
+Referring to non-existent fields or methods triggers a compile error:

 ```java
 Cat c = new Cat(6.5, "Mittens");